axelpale/genversion/README.md

 So you want `yourmodule.version` to follow the version in package.json but are tired of updating it manually every time the version changes?
 On server side, you just `require('package.json').version`.
 On the client side however, that would expose the versions of your dependencies and possibly other sensitive data too, so [it is usually a naughty thing to do](https://stackoverflow.com/a/10855054/638546)!
 How to import only the version?
 Genversion to the rescue!
 [[Try it out](#try-it-out)] [[Integrate to your build]()] [[Command line API](#command-line-api)] [[Node API](#node-api)] [[Contribute](#contribute)]

+> YES!!!
+This is the right answer.
+Nobody should be shipping their package.json file with their app.
+>
+> &mdash; <cite>Eric Jorgensen</cite>

 ## Try it out

 Usage is simple: